majabojarska/bumble-tuby/README.md

     - NE5532: 10uF, 100nF
 - [ ] Add power switch, LED
 - [ ] PSU filtering?
 There might be switching noise leaking into the amp.
-    - [Tube Cricket](https://beavisaudio.com/projects/TubeCricket/) has this figured out.
+    - [Tube Cricket](https://beavisaudio.com/projects/TubeCricket/) appears to have something in place
 - [ ] (?)
 Add a tone control section.
 Between tube stages?
 - [ ] (?)
 Add gain adjustment for the power section (LM386 pins 1-8)